Hooky (webcomic): Online

 In early 2015, Webtoon's self-publishing service Challenge League, now called Canvas, hosted its first-ever competition for formal publication on Webtoon's "Originals" label.
 At the suggestion of a friend, Bonastre Tur developed and published Hooky on Challenge League and entered into the contest.
-Though she did not place, Bonasture Tur continued working on and regularly updating the comic.
+Though she did not place, Bonastre Tur continued working on and regularly updating the comic.
 Webtoon eventually approached her a few months later for a formal release under the Originals label.
 The original Challenge League page was wiped with a notice of its formal publication on March 22, 2015, and the first episode of Hooky was released as a Webtoon Original on April 10, 2015.
 The series updated weekly on Fridays.
 Bonastre Tur initially anticipated for the webcomic to have around 100 episodes, but the estimate later grew to 200 as the series continued.
 The series concluded with its 222th episode on January 9, 2020, with a bonus Q&A published on January 16.

 While working on the webtoon, Bonastre Tur created the script, storyboard, and roughly 40-60 full-color panels in 5–6 days.
 At one point, she reached up to 70, but decided to scale back.
 Starting in 2017, she began another art-related job in addition Hooky.
 Her day functioned as follows: "I get up at six in the morning, catch the train at seven thirty and go to Barcelona to work.
 I get home at five in the afternoon and work until ten on Hooky."
 She also worked during weekends.
 Webtoon allowed her relative creative freedom with the project—as long as she hit a minimum threshold of 25-30 panels a week and did not include sex or drugs, she was allowed to do anything.